Streets

 Pasco Street

-On the original map of 1837-40 it was known as Eden Street after Admiral Henry Eden (1798-1888), however by 1855 it was renamed Pascoe Street (with an incorrect ‘e’ at the end) after Rear-Admiral John Pasco (1774-1853).
-Although there is no direct link to Williamstown, many of our streets have a distinct ‘nautical’ flavour and relate to ships or members of the Royal Navy and Pasco Street is one of those.
+On the original map of 1837-40 it was known as Eden Street after Admiral Henry Eden (1798-1888), however by 1855 it was renamed Pascoe Street (with an incorrect ‘e’ at the end) after Rear-Admiral John Pasco (1774-1853), father of Lieutenant Crawford Pasco (Water Police Magistrate).
 It remained ‘Pascoe’ Street until at least 1933 but by 1945 the name had been corrected to the correct spelling of ‘Pasco’.

 John Pasco served in the Royal Navy between 1784 and 1853, eventually rising to the rank of Rear-Admiral.
 He acted as signal officer on board HMS Victory at the Battle of Trafalgar and notably advised on the wording of Nelson’s famous signal “England expects that every man will do his duty”.